glynester/Hipster-Till/README.md

 See "Till tech test" below:

 # Technology
-Built using javacript and jquery following a MVC pattern.
+Built using Javacript and JQuery following a MVC pattern.
-A javacript development framework was not used.
+A Javacript development framework was not used.
 Used TTD and tests were written using Jasmine.

 # Using the Program